HassaanGhayas/physical-ai-robotics-textbook/backend/README.md

 - Monitor /health endpoint for service status
 - Track response times in API metadata

+## Security

+- All API keys are stored as environment variables (never in code)
+- CORS is configured to only allow requests from trusted domains
+- Input validation prevents malicious queries
+- Rate limiting and circuit breakers prevent abuse

 ## Related Features

 - **001-qdrant-retrieval-testing**: Provides the underlying Qdrant retrieval functionality